-For more detailed information regarding the laws, regulation and administrative procedures, please refer to the following references: M.G.L., Ch.62C, §.37A; and Administrative Procedure number 634.
+For more detailed information regarding the laws, regulation and administrative procedures, please refer to the following references: Massachusetts General Laws, Chapter 62C, §37A; and Administrative Procedure 634.

-Please read the Guide to Offers in Settlement carefully and follow the instructions.
+Please read A Guide to Offers in Settlement carefully and follow the instructions.

 Listed below are the documents that are required when filing an Offer.
 All information must be filed in order for the Department to determine if the Offer can be processed: